Rohitjk/Blog-website/README.md

 # Blog-website

-This is a Blog website made using NodeJS.
+This is a Blog website made using NodeJS and EJS.
 It uses MongoDB for persistent storage of the blog.
 Link to live site: https://serene-gorge-70985.herokuapp.com/

 ## Getting Started